“West Portal in three days Mark? You’ve got to be kidding.”

 We ate our lunch on top, oggling at the wonderful view in every direction around us.
 This is the highest peak in the Western Arthurs, and it commands a vista commensurate with its title.
 I particularly loved the rugged Crags of Andromeda with their dramatic weathering patterns; of course, we delighted in the cornucopia of peaks with jagged edges bespeaking nature’s infinite power and fury.
 It had taken us 6 hours (and four minutes) to summit.
 We’d now relaxed on top whilst eating.
 Mathematics said it was time to turn our heads concertedly for home.

 Luckily, we descended more quickly than we had climbed, having ironed out a few of the glitches in our approach.
 Angela had brought her jetboil, so once the pressure was off – near Razorback saddle – we all had a cup of soup to fortify us for the last leg home.
 We arrived at the tents as darkness fell.
 Any later and we would have needed those headlamps we’d been carrying all day.
-The climb had taken us 11 hours 40 mins’ walking time plus food breaks added on.
+The climb had taken us a total of 11 hours 40 mins’ walking plus food breaks added on.
 We’d covered 27 kms again, only this day we’d also climbed 1,000 ms (= 37 km equivalents) in tough terrain.
 Three exceptionally satisfied friends sat in a circle cooking and eating dinner.
 We were not looking forward to the long day on the morrow, but we all had four days’ gear with us, so if we couldn’t manage, it didn’t matter; we’d just camp at one of the many creeks along our 27.4 km path.